 New and Updated Resources from Ohio Ready to Read

-Here is a tipsheet on Storytime Crosswalk Connections (PDF), created by Ohio librarian Cheilon Preston, youth services coordinator at the Chillicothe and Ross County Public Library.
-This easy-to-use tipsheet provides an example activity or idea for matching each of the Six Skills from ECRR1 with each of the Five Practices from ECRR2.
+Storytime Crosswalk Connections (PDF), created by Ohio librarian Cheilon Preston, youth services coordinator at the Chillicothe and Ross County Public Library, is an easy-to-use tipsheet with an example activity or idea for matching each of the Six Skills from ECRR1 with each of the Five Practices from ECRR2.
 It supplements the Ohio Early Literacy Crosswalk, which cross-references ECRR and other early-literacy frameworks.

 Find an expanded listing of compilations of early literacy research, and tools to help you make the case for your early literacy work, on the Research and Advocacy page.

 Download Grab and Go Literacy Station templates for the Five Practices.

 Ohio Ready to Read is on Facebook.
 Visit and "like" us!

 Learn a lot about ORTR in two minutes by viewing our Prezi overview.